Gifts designated as a shared gift

 One of the recipients fills in the form and signs it on behalf of everyone who shares the gift.

-Applicable tax bracket depends on the recipients
+Applicable tax bracket depends on who the recipients are

 The tax to be paid by the recipients who share the gift is assessed on the full value of the entire asset.
 It is assessed under the tax bracket that applies to the one among the recipients whose family relation to the donor is the most distant.
 If all the recipients are on tax bracket 1, gift tax will be under that bracket.
 But if just one of them is on tax bracket 2, the entire gift tax on the asset will be under tax bracket 2.